 - Whisk the whites with the salt until they form stiff peaks.
 Fold into the batter.
 It is now ready to use or to add your favorite ingredients like fruit.
 Don’t worry about it will deflating right away.
 It can sit on the counter.

-- Protein Booster: add 1 tbsp. of protein powder to the dry ingredients, substitute ½ cup nonfat Strained Yoghurt, thin with water or with skim milk.
+- PROTEIN BOOST: add 1 tbsp. of protein powder to the dry ingredients, substitute ½ cup nonfat Strained Yoghurt, thin with water or with skim milk.